End of Summer Special – 15% off when you book a room for 4 or more nights through September 2021!

 The front hallway at Alpine Bed and Breakfast is dedicated to highlighting local artists.
-Each month we will feature one or two artists and their work.
+Every few months we will feature new artists and their work.

 100% of the proceeds from all sales go directly to the artists.

 Luminous Photographs of Remarkable Landscapes by Jim Bones